microsoft/terminal/doc/cascadia/Cascading-Default-Settings.md

   that as the point of comparison to check if a setting's value has changed.
   There may be more unknowns with this proposal, so I leave it for a future feature spec.
+  - How do these play with dynamically generated profiles?
+If the user sets a `commandline` for their global default profile, then the dynamic profile validation step, where we remove profiles without a `commandline`, won't work any longer.

 ## Resources
 N/A